Discord-Oxygen/Discord-Oxygen/README.md

 <img alt="Discord Oxygen Logo" src="https://user-images.githubusercontent.com/55095883/136019584-872c07a9-da19-41c0-b701-6d42f33afd43.png" />
 <br />
 <h2>About</h2>
-Discord Oxygen is a universal Client mod with many Features and every single Hack <strong>I ever created</strong>.
+Discord Oxygen is a universal client modification with many features and every single hack <strong>I've ever created</strong>.

 <h2>Important Information</h2>
 <p>
-  Many Features listed here are only client-side!<br>
+  Many features listed here are only client-sided!<br>
-  This means that some things like a custom discriminator or animated profile picture/banner are <strong>only visibile to other users of Discord Oxygen!!!</strong><br>
+  This means that some things like a custom discriminator or animated profile picture/banner are <strong>only visibile to other users who are using Discord Oxygen!!!</strong><br>
   We try to make as many things globally visible as possible, but that's not possible for everything.<br>
-  (For example the custom emojis are real emojis for Discord-Oxygen-users, but for non-Discord-Oxygen-users they only <strong>look like</strong> custom emojis.)<br>
+  (For example the custom emojis are real emojis for Discord-Oxygen-users, but for non Discord-Oxygen-users they only <strong>look like</strong> custom emojis.)<br>
-  <strong>You won't get a real Discord Nitro Subscription for free.</strong> Any tool claiming to do that is most likely a scam.<br>
+  <strong>You won't get a real Discord Nitro subscription for free.</strong> Any tool claiming to do that is most likely a scam.<br>
   <br>
-  <strong>Important:</strong> Only use exploits on your own Accounts or on Accounts where you got the legal permission to do so.
-Hacking accounts is <strong>illegal</strong>, you might get in serious trouble if you don't have the permission.
+  <strong>Important:</strong> Only use exploits on your own accounts or on accounts where you have the legal permission to do so.
+Hacking accounts is <strong>illegal</strong>, you will get in serious trouble if you don't have the permission.
 Please also consider that this wouldn't only be illegal but also unethical.
 </p>

 <h2>Features</h2>
-<p>(Note: Unfortunately I cannot list every single Feature here because that would exceed the maximum page length  by far)
+<p>(Note: Unfortunately I cannot list every single feature here because that would exceed the maximum page length by far)

 <ul>